Below is a list of frequently asked questions to help you plan your visit.

 What happens if the performance is cancelled?

-Although rare, if an event is cancelled or rescheduled, we will contact you via the details you have provided us with at the time of creating the booking.
+Although rare, if an event is cancelled or rescheduled, we will contact you via the details you have provided us with at the time of creating the booking (so please ensure you give us accurate contact details).
 We will aim to contact you with as much advance notice as possible.

 Food & Drink